-Honey Lovers: For those who thought agave nectar was the bomb and then realized it is 1) Highly processed and 2) Not as nutritious as it was cracked up to be, honey is a nice alternative that provides some nutritional benefits.
-I love using dates and figs and even molasses, and they are sweeteners that have been connected with providing significant health benefits, including fiber.
+Honey Lovers: For those who thought agave nectar was the bomb and then realized it is 1) Highly processed and 2) Not as nutritious as it was cracked up to be, honey is a nice alternative that provides some nutritional elements.
+I love using dates and figs and even molasses, and they are sweeteners that offer fiber as well.
 But there are times when you need a sweetener with a different flavor profile or consistency and honey provides that.
 Also, domestic, organic beekeepers are very passionate about their bees and use sustainable practices.

 This recipe is for Peanut Butter Chocolate Chip Energy Bites which uses honey.
 I always give the options — for honey, agave nectary or maple syrup — when I’m referencing honey in my recipes.
 I want people to know they have options.
 And for those people who are not aware of the controversy at all, I’m pleased they don’t have to even know about it!

 So, where do you fall on the vegan honey controversy?
 Leave a comment below to let me know your thoughts!

 Our goal at Namely Marly is to provide you with inspiring resources to take on a vegetarian, vegan, plant-based, and inspired, energetic living.
 We hope today’s discussion about Vegans Who Eat Honey has been helpful and informative.

 Go be your best you!